Premium ProductReports

 Are walking pads worth it?

-For most remote and hybrid workers, yes — with realistic expectations.
-Walking at desk pace (1.5–2.5 mph) meaningfully increases daily steps and light cardiovascular activity with little disruption to low-focus tasks like calls and email, and research links regular use to better mood and reduced joint stiffness.
+For most remote and hybrid workers, yes, with realistic expectations.
+Walking at desk pace (1.5 to 2.5 mph) meaningfully increases daily steps and light cardiovascular activity with little disruption to low-focus tasks like calls and email, and research links regular use to better mood and reduced joint stiffness.
 The caveats: build quality varies sharply, so avoid the sub-$200 tier for regular use; deck length matters more than buyers expect (a 35-inch deck is cramped over 5'8"); and the biggest failure mode is simply not forming the habit.
-Buy in the ~$300–$500 range and commit to using it.
+Buy in the ~$300 to $500 range and commit to using it.

 What’s the difference between a walking pad and a treadmill?